 Hotel rooms can suffice too, as long as the Wi-Fi is reliable throughout the property, but take into account potential noise from others—or that you could be that noise if you’re doing a video conference in the middle of the night.

-And while beachside typing looks impressive in those Instagram photos, sand and water are not friends to laptops, not to mention you can’t see your screen in direct sunlight.
+And while beachside or balcony work looks impressive in those Instagram photos, it's not realistic—sand and water are not friends to laptops, and you can’t see your screen in direct sunlight.
 To work productively, you’ll need a climate-controlled room with electricity.
 A place with a desk is ideal.
 Comfortable chairs?
 Even better.

 If your job requires using a phone often, you’ll want to look into your options beyond Skype and Facetime.
 Those use Wi-Fi calling, which is perfect for staying in touch with friends and family while abroad, but even on the most reliable networks, there are lag time and connection issues sometimes.